ooyeku/grayv-lsm/README.md

 # Grav LSM (Lifecycle Management)

-Grav LSM is a powerful CLI tool for managing the lifecycle of Grav Apps.
-It provides a comprehensive solution for creating and managing lightweight backend components, including a containerized database, model/schema generator, and ORM system.
+Grav LSM is a cli tool for managing the lifecycle of small backend components.
+Quickly create a Postgres database, create models, generate code, and run migrations.
+This is currently useful for quickly creating a new backend for a static site, or for use in prototyping.
+While useful on its own, it will be accompanied by a set of other tools encompasing the GRAV ecosystem.

 ## Features